noizhardware/saltWater/README.md

   - you should name the new value `path##`, where the `##` is a prograssive number, so it depends on the other paths you have in your registry.
 The value should be your local path to the `lib` folder in this library.
   - ok, now you need to modify the `npath` registry entry, and update it with the new `##` you used before.

-There should be a way to do a similar thing also under Linux and/or MacOSX, if you know how, please feel free to edit this file, I'll pull the edit!
+There should be a way to do a similar thing also under Linux and/or MacOSX, if you know how, please feel free to edit this readme, I'll pull the edit!

 ## Connecting ORCΛ with puredata
 I'm using the simplest way to do that, without settin up external software, using OSC.